 If art is not your thing, opt for the American Museum of Natural History to scope out dinosaur bones and space rocks.
 Afterwards take a stroll around one of the most iconic urban green spaces in the world, Central Park!
 Try to spot Strawberry Fields, The Mall, The Lake, The Carousel, and more while wandering these lush and peaceful grounds.

 If you’d like to grab a drink — definitely a traditional pastime in the city — this is also great area to find a cute wine bar or fancy cocktail spot.
 I would recommend The Dead Poet, Bob’s Your Uncle, or Prohibition on the Upper West Side.
 Saying that, any cozy neighborhood joint should do the trick and there's some great bars on the Upper East Side too.

 Midtown, the aptly named middle part of Manhattan, consists of anything below 59th and above 14th Street.
 The most important thing to know about this part of NYC, is to avoid Times Square at all costs!
 Most locals refuse to go here unless it's absolutely necessary.

 Midtown is home to some of the more touristy attractions you may want to see, including the Empire State Building and Rockefeller Center.
 If marveling at tall skyscrapers is your thing, go for it, they’re impressive facades to be sure.
 If you’re only interested in the views, there are better ways to enjoy the spectacle of the NYC skyline.

 Chelsea is another adorable area to spend some time in.
 Pro tip, all the galleries here are free!
 Wander between 18th and 28th street on the west side and pop in and out of cool art installations before heading up at the Highline to enjoy beautiful views.

 At the designated Piers, like 45 and 57, you’ll find recreational activities, bars on boats, and grassy knolls with breathtaking views to relax and bask in the glow of discovering a less touristy spot.

-This part of the city.
-There’s always something cool happening here, like live music shows and pop up shops.
-It’s home to Chinatown and Little Italy, both of which you’re going to want to wander around and enjoy a meal in.
+This part of the city is home to Chinatown and Little Italy, both of which you’re going to want to wander around and enjoy a meal in.
 Don’t worry about deciding on a dining destination in advance in these areas, you can't really go wrong here.